lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-#### 1.1.2.2.
-1790s & queer ####
+### 1.2.2.
+1790s & queer ###

-##### 1.1.2.2.1.  intro #####

 \[Probable intended structure for this section: one of my concerns is the way that 18thC studies ends ups segregated by genre (even though writers don’t confine themselves to one genre); so here’s the conversation in poetry, in the novel, in drama; and here’s how they’re all engaged in the same question about ‘trash’ vs ‘treasure’; and here’s how that dichotomy employs the same techniques of obnoxiously defining ‘literature’ through a rejection of the ‘popular’, sticking us with Wordsworth, Walter Scott, and a sainted Shakespeare; and here’s John Mee and ‘print magic’ tying them together.\]

-##### 1.1.2.2.2.  print magic #####

-###### 1.1.2.2.2.1.
-Mee ######

 Poetry thus stands in a stark contrast to the volumes of writing which John Mee discusses in *Print, Publicity, and Popular Radicalism in the 1790s.* Although his title leaves open the possibility that he could consider any kind of writing in print, Mee is concerned solely with the activities of the London Corresponding Society, placed in the context of Romanticism.
 He examines “public lectures, toasting, tavern debates, and song, but also more mundane and less colourful associational practices, such as day-to-day editorial discussion about what to publish under the LCS’s name” \\cite\{Mee:2016wk p.28\}.
 These writers held a fundamentally different relationship to the print marketplace than the Romantic poets, or even than theatre critics: rather than concerning themselves with distinctions between ‘good’ and ‘bad’ forms of writing or publication, Mee argues, “At certain points the societies seem to operate under the spell of ‘print magic’, that is, a faith that print could liberate mankind simply by bringing ideas into printed circulation”[ this is connected to paranoid reading - faith in exposure qua exposure - extractive logic

 I wrote that in the cafe and have no idea what I mean by it.
 I wonder though if you might do some rearranging of this whole section around the idea of "print magic" and "cultural capital" - cool.] \\cite\{Mee:2016wk p.24\}.
 This partly shifts to Mee himself the task of assessing whether the texts he studies are ‘literature.’
 A partial claim to the status of ‘literature’ is suggested by the participation of his book within the series ‘Cambridge Studies in Romanticism,’ which, he acknowledges “implies an understanding of popular radicalism as a kind of ‘literary’ culture.
 At least, it argues for the centrality of the writing, production, and circulation of printed texts that took up so much of the time of the radical societies” \\cite\{Mee:2016wk p.18[ “this formation and the associated identification of the literary with what John Thelwall called ‘sallies of the imagination’ were the product of a crisis brought on by the emergence of the popular radical culture opened up in this book, but the story is not a straightforward one.
 Thelwall himself could identify ‘literature’ both with a domain of imagination separable from politics and with print as the principal engine of emancipatory change.”
 (Mee 18)]\}.
 Nonetheless, the book distances itself from “Romanticism and its major poets, novelists, and playwrights” \\cite\{Mee:2016wk p.18\}.
 Mee thus replicates the distance that the period’s “poets, novelists, and playwrights” sought to put between themselves as the “the role of print personality[^cf15] as a form of mediation” \\cite\{Mee:2016wk p.29\} that interests Mee in the LCS.

-##### 1.1.2.2.3.  poetry #####

-###### 1.1.2.2.3.1.
-Bainbridge ######

 The desire to distinguish between “trash” and “treasure” also appears in studies of poetry, which in this period are nearly synonymous with studies of Romantic poetry.
 Particularly where poetry is examined in light of conflicts with France, analysis of poets’ work often doubles as an analysis of their success or failure in the pursuit of cultural capital[ yeah, so you need a whole bit on this].
 For example, Simon Bainbridge, in *British Poetry and the Revolutionary and Napoleonic Wars*, sees the decade and its poetry through the lens of war.
 His own interest is in what he terms “the attempts made by several writers to fill the role of national bard prior to Scott” \\cite\{Bainbridge:2003uk p.3\}.
 This framework leads Bainbridge to examine Charlotte Smith alongside Samuel Taylor Coleridge, William Wordsworth, Robert Southey, and eventually Walter Scott.
 In his conception of ‘a national bard’ he imagines a particular marriage of poetry’s special status as imaginative literature to a specific poet’s cultivation of a nationally important public persona.
 Both poetry and the poet are thus pursuing a particular kind of cultural capital that allows them to rise above their own popularity.
 Bainbridge frequently discusses strategies of print publication as part of his analysis: a particularly insightful footnote discusses, for example, a poem which circulated both as an ode in a magazine and as lyrics in a broadsheet.
 Bainbridge observes that “texts could shift in status and meaning as they were adapted for different forms of production and different audiences, in this case existing in both the relatively elevated form of the ode, to be read by an individual magazine reader, and as a new set of lyrics to a traditional tune, achieving its fullest realization in a communal performance at a political meeting in an alehouse or at a demonstration” \\cite\{Bainbridge:2003uk p.10\}.
 However, his explanations of individual print strategies are often hindered by his approach to literature’s cultural capital[ since I am on about it, what you need is Guillory and Bourdieu, Field of Cultural Production.
 And what you need to acknowledge is that these are now pretty old (80s) basic ideas about literature, but still very useful to you as they are to others, even as your approach - corpora, history of the book - takes them in new directions,].
 At one point, for example, he argues that “the fact that the Gentleman’s Magazine was forced to reproduce at length a poem written two decades previously again emphasizes what was seen to be the failure of anyone convincingly to fill the role of the Bard until the emergence of Walter Scott” \\cite\{Bainbridge:2003uk p.53\}.
 I contend that the republication of substantially older works of literature is not a sign that England was destitute of true poetry before Walter Scott, but rather an attempt to solve the challenges to national identity posed by the 1790s’ disruption of history.

-###### 1.1.2.2.3.2.
-Cronin ######

 Bainbridge is not alone is taking Walter Scott[ talk about Scott's flaws more explicitly -- the Clansmen, also the book Felski mentions about the afterlives of Walter Scott] as a kind of pinnacle, and looking backwards in search of his antecedents.
 Richard Cronin, in *The Politics of Romantic Poetry*, concerns himself with “poetry that speaks to a divided society in an attempt to constitute its readers as citizens of \[...\] ‘the pure commonwealth’” \\cite\{Cronin:2000vz p.13\}.
 This definition of “political poetry” leads him to Erasmus Darwin as the poet of the the Revolution and the Revolutionary war, William Blake as the poet of the Napoleonic wars, and Richard Southey and Walter Savage Landor as the poets of the post-war period --- ending, irresistibly, as so many do, with Walter Scott.
 Despite the fact that Cronin’s chief interest is in each poet’s use of language to construct an ideal audience, print culture looms.
 Of Erasmus Darwin, Cronin emphasizes Darwin’s use of “\[t\]he most powerful of the languages available in the 1790s that could plausibly claim universal status,” namely, “the language of science” \\cite\{Cronin:2000vz p.16\}, but it is the “beautifully and expensively produced edition of The Botanic Garden” \\cite\{Cronin:2000vz p.29\} which asserts his importance.
 Blake’s eccentric, idiosyncratic language is mirrored in his eccentric, idiosyncratic printing practices \\cite\{Cronin:2000vz p.60\}.
 Southey and Landor’s universal, international language seeks to “escape from history” \\cite\{Cronin:2000vz p.81\}, which entails disavowing not only the popular prose fictions which sought to represent history but also the very circulating libraries in which they were distributed \\cite\{Cronin:2000vz p.74\}.
 In other words, Cronin, even more so than Bainbridge, seems to use ‘poetic language’ to explain phenomena which have important print culture dimensions.
 Nonetheless, his discussion of Scott accurately describes the particular nature of Scott’s success: “Scott’s *Minstrelsy* transforms ballads freely passed from speaker to speaker around cottage fires on the Scottish Borders into luxury items, items only available to book-buyers of some means” \\cite\{Cronin:2000vz p.94\}.
 The Romantic poets, in both Bainbridge and Cronin’s accounts, support their claims to insight and importance through the inaccessibility of their work in print.

-##### 1.1.2.2.4.  novel #####

-###### 1.1.2.2.4.1.  rise of the novel ######

-###### 1.1.2.2.4.2.  history of the novel ######

 Both during the eighteenth century and in subsequent critical reception, the literature of the 1790s seemed to present a queer problem: what are we to make of the Gothic?
 After discussing some histories of the eighteenth century novel both excluding and including the Gothic as a general category, I will turn to the specific cases of Ann Radcliffe and Matthew Lewis to discuss the queerness of these debates about literature and genre.

-####### 1.1.2.2.4.2.1.  history of the novel #######

 The ‘history of the novel’ often finds it necessary to simply skip over the Gothic. \[ADD CONSERVATIVE HISTORIES OF THE NOVEL HERE --- Kiely, Tompkins, etc\]

-###### 1.1.2.2.4.3.  female gothic ######

 There is a tension underlying the study of a female Gothic, which Yael Shapira articulates in her review of Diana Wallace’s ambitious *Female Gothic Histories*: “The very continuity that allows us to call this body of writing a ‘tradition’ raises issues of interpretive method: how do we analyze women’s writing that, over such a long period of time, repeatedly turns to the same set of conventions --- conventions that, moreover, involve female suffering and fear --- without collapsing different authors and their varied aesthetic achievements into an essentialist view of gender and into a single narrative of female victimhood?”
 (Shapira 191).
 Shapira dubs this “the tension between historicist and universalist approaches to women’s Gothic” (191), both of which have much of value to contribute.
 This tension overlaps that between definitions focused on the representation of gender within texts, and definitions focused on the biographical gender of their authors: that is, between female writing and women’s writing.
 Study of the early Gothic can easily conflate the two.
 The “obviously” female-associated phenomenon of Gothic excess led to the critical category of the “Female Gothic” to discuss narratives of women in patriarchal distress.
 Ellen Ledoux lists off the standard requirements: “a distressed heroine, domestic incarceration, threats of sexual violence, anxiety about monstrous or absent mothers,” and “economic disenfranchisement” (2).
 A definition based on the theme of female persecution enabled work like Sandra Gilbert and Susan Gubar’s *Madwoman in the Attic* (1979), Kate Ferguson Ellis’s *The Contested Castle* (1989), Eugenia DeLamotte’s *Perils of the Night* (1990), and Helene Meyers’s *Femicidal Fears* (2001) to examine specifically female experiences of the threats of patriarchy, and to take their literary depictions seriously.
 As their titles show, these works \[pursue \[individual kinds of fears/themes/motifs\] / use the particularity of \[motifs?\] thematic “continuities that seem to transcend historical difference” (Shapira 191) to tie texts together.\] Concurrently, a definition based on female authorship enables Juliann Fleenor’s *The Female Gothic* (1983), Diane Long Hoeveler’s *Gothic Feminism* (1998), Emma Clery’s *Women’s Gothic* (2000), and Donna Heiland’s *Gothic and Gender* (2004) \[to turn their attention to gender itself / make claims on the scale of gender.\] \[These can get expansive in scope, as in Pickering and Chatto’s 5-volume series Varieties of Female Gothic (2002) or Avril Horner’s and Sue Zlosnik’s Edinburgh Companion on Women and the Gothic (2016), which \[indeed grapple with variety\]\] \[I am not the first, therefore, to distinguish between female gothic and women’s gothic\] \[I follow this latter set of footsteps more closely, beginning with women and then asking if what they wrote matches what we expect from female writing (make clear that I still approve of female gothic work)\] \[My own work is women’s gothic and historicist?
 My work seeks to see whether women’s gothic and female gothic do diverge?\]